-In any of these scenarios I’d encourage you to invest some time reflecting on the things you like to do and what brings you joy, and how you can introduce more of this into your current circumstances – however challenging they may be.
+In any of these scenarios, I’d encourage you to invest some time in reflecting on the things you like to do and what brings you joy, as well as how you can introduce more of this into your current circumstances – however challenging they might be.

-What gives you a sense of satisfaction, purpose or fulfilment?
+What gives you a sense of satisfaction, purpose, or fulfilment?

-This is an exercise I often use with my coaching clients.
-It helps them consider what is important to them, what their values are, and what gives them a sense of satisfaction, purpose, or fulfilment.
+This is an exercise I often use with my clients.
+It helps them to consider what’s important to them, what their values are, and what gives them a sense of satisfaction, purpose, or fulfilment.

 To begin the exercise, start by creating a list of 15-20 things you like to do with your time.
-Then, looking at each activity in turn, consider these questions:
+Then, looking at each activity in turn, consider these questions…